ochorocho/ekey_home_rs485/README.md

  * Rename the folder to `ekey_home_rs485`
  * Move the folder to HomeAssistant `config/custom_components/`

+:warning: Important!

-:warning: Ensure you configured the "Sender Port" and "Receiver IP address" correctly and the "Protocol type" is set to "home" in the "[ekey home converter LAN config](https://www.ekey.net/wp-content/dokumente/ekey_home_CV_LAN_4.4.37.29.zip)" Windows app.
+* Ensure you configured the "Sender Port" and "Receiver IP address" correctly and the "Protocol type" is set to "home" in the "[ekey home converter LAN config](https://www.ekey.net/wp-content/dokumente/ekey_home_CV_LAN_4.4.37.29.zip)" Windows app.
+* Ensure other integrations do not already use the configured IP_ADDRESS:PORT combination, E.g. NodeRed might do this.
+So you have to configure a different port!

 ## Configuration